COVID-19 variant disrupts holiday travel but not shopping

 For now, the variant is playing havoc with travel.
 More than 700 flights entering, leaving or flying within the U.S. were called off, according to the flight-tracking website FlightAware.
 That figure was down from nearly 1,000 on Saturday.
 More than 50 flights were already canceled for Monday.

-Delta, United and JetBlue have blamed the omicron variant of the coronavirus for staffing shortages that forced cancellations.
+Delta, United, JetBlue and American have blamed omicron for staffing shortages that forced cancellations.

-“This was unexpected,” United spokesperson Maddie King said of omicron’s impact on staffing.
+“This was unexpected,” United spokesperson Maddie King said of the variant's effect on staffing.

 Globally, airlines scrapped about 2,200 flights as of Sunday morning, down from more than 2,800 cancellations the day before, FlightAware’s data showed.
-The site does not say why flights are canceled.
+The site does not say why flights were canceled.

 JetBlue scrapped 10% of its flights Sunday.
 Delta canceled 5% and United canceled 4%, according to FlightAware.
 The three airlines canceled more than 10% of their scheduled flights on Saturday.